 Common Pests and Other Problems for Turnips

 Like rutabagas, kohlrabi and other root vegetables, turnips are vulnerable to a number of insects that cause damage to leaves or young plants.
-You can often reduce insect damage by planting mint, onions and garlic, coriander, chives or anise nearby, as these plants may attract the harmful bugs away from your turnips.
+You may be able to reduce insect damage by planting mint, onions and garlic, coriander, chives or anise nearby, as these plants may attract the harmful bugs away from your turnips.

 Aphids congregate on the undersides of leaves, causing the leaves to curl, deform and turn yellow.
 Aphids suck sap from the plant and leave a sticky substance on the leaves called honeydew, which ants love, so following a trail of ants moving up and down the stem usually leads to an aphid colony.
-Honeydew promotes mold growth, so the aphids have to go, and an easy way to get rid of them is to spray the plants with water or a solution of dish soap and water.
+Honeydew promotes the growth of sooty mold, so the aphids have to go, and an easy way to get rid of them is to spray the plants with water or insecticidal soap.

 Harlequin bugs and stink bugs suck the sap from the plants and damage the leaves, which will turn white or yellow and develop deformations.
 Both are shield-shaped, and harlequin bugs are mostly black, while stink bugs are gray.
 Hand-pick the bugs and their eggs from affected plants and avoid leaving debris in the garden where they can overwinter.